 Savana Bak is a doctoral candidate in Special Education at Michigan State University.
 Her research interests are in language and literacy in children with autism spectrum disorder (ASD).
 She is currently working on her dissertation with Dr. Joshua Plavnick on how different language environments effect expressive language in young children with ASD using the Language Environment Analysis (LENA) system.

-Sarah Byrne is a first-year doctoral student in Special Education at Michigan State University under the guidance of Dr. Joshua Plavnick and a Board Certified Behavior Analyst (BCBA).
-Previously, Sarah received her B.S in psychology and B.A in anthropology at Michigan State University in 2015, and went on to receive her M.A. in Behavior Analysis under the supervision of Dr. Denise Ross from Western Michigan University in 2017.
-Sarah is currently a research assistant and works at various levels within the Early Learning Institute, and is looking at the use of Headsprout Early Reading instruction with children who have autism.
+Sarah Byrne is a second-year doctoral student in Special Education at Michigan State University under the guidance of Dr. Joshua Plavnick and is a Board Certified Behavior Analyst (BCBA).
+Sarah is currently a research assistant and works at various levels within the Early Learning Institute.
+Her area of research is in parent coaching and improving language ability among children with autism spectrum disorder (ASD) using naturalistic behavioral interventions.

 Ana Dueñas is a third year PhD student in the Department of Counseling Educational Psychology, and Special Education (CEPSE) and a certified behavior analyst (BCBA).
 Her work at the Early Learning Institute focuses on the application of naturalistic behavioral interventions to improve the language of children with Autism Spectrum Disorder (ASD) and the application of peer mediated strategies to improve social interactions among children with ASD and typically developing preschoolers.
 She is currently working on developing a procedure to enhance social responsiveness in typically developing peers to the initiations of children with ASD, using video feedback and the principles of Applied Behavior Analysis.